 One credit hour may be earned for at least 15 hours of seat time.
 The 15 hours may be spread out over a 15-week semester, which includes the final exam period.
+One (1) hour of classroom instruction plus two (2) hours of out-of-class work per week over a fifteen (15) week semester is needed to earn one credit hour.

 As the number of credit hours increases, the required seat time increases proportionally.
 Three credit hours are earned for 45 hours of seat time.
 In a 15-week semester, a three-credit hour course will meet three times for one hour at a time, or two times for one hour and twenty minutes each time.
 If an eight-week term, a three-credit hour course will meet six hours per week to reach the required seat time minimum.
 The College includes a buffer of time in the seat time requirement to allow for a 10-minute break for each hour of instruction.
 The following chart addresses other credit hour and term length configurations currently used by the College: